 Reference: Vincent O’Malley: Irish National Roads Authority’s (NRA) Approach to the Integration of environmental issues into national road scheme planning, construction and operation

 The environmental vision for the Norwegian Public Roads Administration requires that transportation should not cause serious human or environmental damage.
-This means that:

-The NPRA has a sector responsibility for the environment through the planning, construction and operation of all European and national roads.
+The NPRA has a sector responsibility for the environment through the planning, construction and operation of all European and national roads in Norway.
 It further has the responsibility to ensure that those parts of the government’s environmental policies that affect the sector are followed.
 The national guidelines for environmental work in Norway are contained in parliamentary documents, and the framework for Norwegian transport policy is drawn up in the National Transport Plan.
 Any environmental work is followed up in 4-year action programmes.
 The NPRA has developed guidelines and manuals that set out how the environment should be taken into account in planning, development and daily operation of the road network.
 Regional environmental strategies have been prepared for the south, centre and north regions of Norway.

 The environmental aspects of road building in Sweden are regulated by the Environmental Code.

-This includes “consideration rules” for construction work:
+This includes “consideration rules” for construction work as below: